Apply through Clearing

 - Graduate with great prospects; 95% of graduates from this course are working or in further study within six months*.

-- Experience, run and plan live events with external and internal clients as part of your course.
+- Experience, run and plan live and/or virtual events with external and internal clients as part of your course.

 What's the course about?

 Event management is a fascinating career that can see you working on inspiring projects all over the world.
 It offers a balance of theoretical and practical learning that explores the latest trends and practices in the events management, tourism and hospitality business.
-It’s also ranked inside the top 10 of the Guardian University League Table 2019 for tourism, hospitality and event management.
 Our course draws on the latest theories and global case studies to explore why some events succeed and others fail.
 You’ll learn about event marketing, risk and security and hospitality operations.
 You’ll also have the chance to study abroad in one of our partner universities worldwide and to take an optional six-month internship at Walt Disney World, Florida, and study at the University of California Riverside.

 You can also study a language with this course.
 You can be awarded the degree ‘with language’ in the title if you choose to study a foreign language in all years of study.